PatD123/Grass/README.md

 ## TODO
 - [ ] SIMD
-- [ ] Multithread when frustum culling, then draw only the ones that are not culled out.
+- [X] Multithread when frustum culling, then draw only the ones that are not culled out
+- :question: Apparently not great and doens't do as well as non-threaded.
 - [ ] Frustum culling is currently done per-blade.
 Probably should be altered to cull per tile.

 ## The journey